PabloZaiden/generator-kwyjibo/README.md

 ## How to use this generator?

 Easy!
-- Install Yeoman and the generator:
+- Install TypeScript 2.0 (beta) Yeoman, and the generator:
-`npm install --global yo generator-kwyjibo`
+`npm install --global typescript@beta yo generator-kwyjibo`

 - Start the generator
 `yo kwyjibo`